“You were sealed in Him with the Holy Spirit of promise.” Ephesians 1:13

 “For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end.”
 Hebrews 3:14

-Those who genuinely follow Jesus endure even in difficult times, while those who do not never really know Him at all.
+Those who genuinely follow Jesus endure even in difficult times, while those who do not never truly knew Him at all.
+But does that mean you can lose your salvation?
+Some say yes.

 Hebrews 6 and Salvation